TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 Creating Content
 ================

-On a page, click the :guilabel:`"+ Content` icon where you want to insert content.
+In the :guilabel:`Web > Page` module, on any page, click the :guilabel:`"+ Content` icon where you want to insert content.

 .. figure:: ../../Images/NewContentCreateNew.png
    :alt: The Typical Page Content tab of the new content element wizard